 "He's here!"
 Shu called out.
 "He spotted us!
 Come out you asshole!"

-Sarenbo materialized and Touma, staring in shock, fumbled with his first response to Seiji's question, then shouted, "He's here!
+Sarenbo materialized mid-air before the pair and Touma, staring in shock, fumbled with his first response to Seiji's question, then shouted, "He's here!
 We're a little ways up the road from you!
 Gotta go!"
 He stuffed his phone in his pocket and summoned his armor.

 "Ahh, more senshi.
-Do you have the white armor?"
+Do you have the Shiroi Kikotei?"

 Shu raised his sansetsukon and growled, "Maybe we do, maybe we don't.
 You're not getting it in any case!"

 "Hmph.
 Humans are too much trouble."
-Sarenbo threw a bolt of electricity at Shu, who deflected it back at the demon, who dodged with a laugh.
+Sarenbo threw a bolt of electricity at Shu, who deflected it back at the demon.
+Sarenbo easily dodged with a laugh.

 "Ahh, you're a little stronger than your friends.
 That's pleasant."

 "Haah!"
-Shu jumped and swung his weapon at Sarenbo, who dodged aside.
-And so basically leapt into a side-hit by one of Touma's arrows and was knocked flying.
+Shu jumped and swung his sansetsukon at Sarenbo, who dodged aside.
+And so basically leapt into a side-hit by one of Touma's arrows.
+The demon was knocked out of the air.

 "Darn it, Touma, I had him!"